uPortal-Project/uPortal/lib/jaxp/README.txt

 and into the /commmon/endorsed/ directory of your Tomcat.
 The 'JAXP-Install' target in the uPortal build.xml will do this for you.

+You also need to copy /lib/xalan-2-6-0.jar to the /lib/endorsed/ directory of your JDK's JRE and into the /common/endorsed/ directory of your Tomcat.  xalan-2-6-0.jar overrides the org.apache.xml APIs that were included in JDK 1.4.

 If using JDK 1.5:

 You don't need this folder at all if you're running JDK 1.5 as both your development environment and your Tomcat environment.

+You will still need to make /lib/xalan-2-6-0.jar available to provide the org.apache.xml APIs.

 What are these jars?